 - Dissipation of heat – Operation of clutch generates a large amount of heat.
 Hence, the clutch should ensure sufficient heat dissipation.

 - Dynamically balanced – It must be dynamically balanced, especially in high-speed vehicles.

 - Damping of vibrations – It must have a suitable mechanism for damping the vibrations and eliminating noise during transmission.

 - Compact size – It must be of the smallest size and occupy a minimum amount of space.

 - Free pedal play – It must have provision for the pedal play to reduce the effective clamping load on the thrust bearing and also its wear & tear.

 - Ease of operation – It must offer an effortless/smooth operation of engagement/disengagement for the driver.

-Typically, the basic clutch mechanism consists of a driven plate (or clutch plate) which has a splined hub at the center.
-It slides onto the gearbox’s drive shaft and presses against the engine’s flywheel.
+Typically, the basic clutch mechanism consists of a driven plate (or clutch plate), which has a splined hub at the center.
+It slides onto the gearbox’s driveshaft and presses against the engine’s flywheel.
 The clutch pedal performs the clutch operation with the help of a set of levers.
-It releases the driven plate which gets pushed away from the flywheel.
-This occurs when the engine connects to the wheels.
+First, it releases the driven plate, which gets pushed away from the flywheel.
+It occurs when the engine connects to the wheels.
 On the other hand, the pressure plate presses the driven plate against the flywheel.
-It consists of either a number of coil springs or a cone-shaped single diaphragm spring.
+It consists of either several coil springs or a cone-shaped single diaphragm spring.